 The right response actions can minimise serious damage and can quickly put an organisation in control of its destiny.
 Management needs to consider the organisation strategically and ask what is the worst thing that could possibly happen.
-Fire, financial problems, lawsuits, product defect, sexual harassment, act of violence, terrorism, security breach, technology collapse, executive misconduct or environmental issues to name a few.
+Fire, financial problems, lawsuits, cyber crisis, product defect, sexual harassment, act of violence, terrorism, security breach, technology collapse, executive misconduct or environmental issues to name a few.
 With the most likely threats in mind, management can prepare strategies to avoid or manage a potential problem and control the agenda.

-Reading between the lines in today’s media and social media reports of crises, it is easy to see which organisations have anticipated the problem and have a planning process in place to deal with it.
+Reading between the lines in today’s media reports of crises, it is easy to see which organisations have anticipated the problem and have a planning process in place to deal with it.
 If an organisation is ready, then there will be a clear message about what is being done and who is doing it.